QuickBooks is discontinuing their Desktop service

 What are your options?

 If you wish to move away from using QuickBooks Desktop – and the looming presence of MTD places something of an urgency on this decision – there are a number of options open to you.
 QuickBooks Online is an obvious alternative you may wish to consider, but just as relevant might be Sage Accounting or Xero.
 The three main players offer differing features and benefits, check them out or speak to an accountant who may be able to advise you on the best cloud platform for your needs.
+See also our own article about partnering with Intuit to offer FREE migrations to QuickBooks Online.

 Moving to the cloud is far easier than you might think